Review: ENGWE EP-2 Pro

 Large and removable battery

-Let's first take a look at the 614,4 watt-hour battery (48V 12,8Ah) of the ENGWE EP-2 Pro.
-Ideally, this should be placed directly in the frame, where it is best protected from external influences.
-Further advantages are an optimal weight distribution, because the battery is one of the heaviest parts of the e-bike, a higher frame stability and a better look, because hidden, the large battery does not disturb the overall picture.
+First, let's take a look at the ENGWE EP-614,4 Pro's 48 watt-hour battery (12,8V 2Ah) (note: the new upgraded version uses a slightly more powerful 48V 13Ah battery).
+Ideally, this is housed directly in the frame, where it is best protected from external influences.
+Further advantages are optimal weight distribution, because the battery is one of the heaviest parts of the e-bike, higher frame stability and a better look, because hidden, the large battery does not spoil the overall picture.

 The battery is secured with a lock, which is located below the frame next to the folding mechanism.
 Only when the lock is unlocked with one of the enclosed keys does the battery pack supply power or can be removed from the frame.
 The lock acts as an anti-theft device for the battery and as an ignition at the same time.
 The only disadvantage is that the key has to be permanently inserted while driving and the lock is difficult to hit.
 The key would probably have been better placed on the handlebars.
 You can find more details on the range and charging time in the test below.